Blockchain Analytics: A Path Towards Digital Transparency

 • Network Analysis: Examining the interactions and relationships between different entities on the blockchain, often used to uncover the structure and dynamics of blockchain networks.

-• Smart Contract Analysis: Reviewing and auditing smart contracts—self-executing contracts with the terms of the agreement directly written into code—to ensure they function as intended and are free from vulnerabilities.
+• Brilliant Contract Analysis: Reviewing and auditing smart contracts—self-executing contracts with the terms of the agreement directly written into code—to ensure they function as intended and are free from vulnerabilities.

 • Compliance and Regulatory Analysis: Ensuring transactions and activities on the blockchain comply with relevant regulations, including anti-money laundering (AML) and counter-terrorism financing (CTF) measures.